tdg5/blog/_posts/2015-01-12-tail-call-optimization-in-ruby-background.md

 Starting with Ruby 1.9.2, the Ruby VM offers built-in, though experimental, support for tail call optimization.
 That said, there are other ways of achieving tail call optimization without enabling it in the VM.
-[Magnus Holm offers a couple of other hacks for achieving tail call optimization in Ruby in his blog post Tailin' Ruby](http://timelessrepo.com/tailin-ruby), which is worth the read just for the innovative ways he attempts to solve the problem, even if you're fine to use the Ruby VM's implementation of tail call optimization.
+[Magnus Holm offers a couple of other hacks for achieving tail call optimization in Ruby in his blog post Tailin' Ruby][Magnus Holm - Tailin' Ruby] ([alternate][Magnus Holm - Tailin' Ruby Alternate]), which is worth the read just for the innovative ways he attempts to solve the problem, even if you're fine to use the Ruby VM's implementation of tail call optimization.
 Maybe it's just because I haven't had an itch that I needed tail call optimization to